 Another time consideration, although more passive, that many beginners don’t know about is the time it takes to allow the beer to carbonate in bottles.
 This stage can take anywhere up to 3 weeks.
 You’d be pretty thirsty by the time those beers were ready!

 During the process of making the beer, it does need to be heated and also cooled (this can be done by just letting it cool naturally).

-The actual boiling up of the ingredients in the initial stages of the process require a heat source.
+The actual boiling up of the ingredients (shop for your brewing ingredients on homebrewing.org). in the initial stages of the process requires a heat source.
 It can take up to a few hours of boiling to complete this stage, and that can be expensive for some utility tariffs.

 Some brewers will also want to cool down the wort (beer brew) themselves to control certain aspects of the beer such as alcohol content and quality of its taste.
 If you use an electrically powered cooler, this, of course, costs money too as it can take a certain amount of time to do this.

 Another thing to consider is when you buy a kit online you may need to pay shipping as the package is fairly large.
 I was personally quoted nearly the same cost as the actual kit to ship it outside of the US.
 For some people, you may be able to find a local homebrewing store which may work out cheaper than shopping online.
 For others, I would recommend shopping around but generally, Amazon is a good place to buy your equipment especially if you have Amazon Prime.